 - Religion, faith and other beliefs.

 Diversity influences health beliefs and practices, including beliefs about dying, death and bereavement.
-However, you cannot assume a person’s preferences based on their identification with a particular group.
-Discuss care options and needs to ensure that people receive the right care at the right time.[3, 5]
+However, a person’s preferences cannot be assumed based on their identification with a particular group.
+Individual and family needs and preferences should be discussed to ensure that people receive the right care at the right time.[3, 5]

 Culture is:[6-8]

-- A system of interrelated values active enough to influence patterns of thought, behaviours, communication styles and beliefs about life and death
+- A system of interrelated values that influence patterns of thought, behaviours, communication styles and beliefs about life and death

 - A dynamic construct.
 Values and beliefs can change from one generation to the next depending on life experiences.